This post was updated on January 21, 2019

 “The simple step of a courageous individual is not to take part in a lie.
 One word of truth outweighs the world.”

 One thing is certain, there are many civilian contractors returning from Iraq and Afghanistan with Post Traumatic Stress Disorder (PTSD).
 If you or loved one is suffering from PTSD symptoms, then the first step is getting help.
 That help comes in several forms.
+Before we get to that, I want to put all of this into the proper perspective.

 Filing a Claim

 You need to file a claim under the Defense Base Act (DBA).
 This is a workers’ compensation program for overseas civilian contractors.
 A claim is started by filing a form LS-203 with the United States Department of Labor and providing a copy to the employer you worked for overseas.
+I suggest that you have your lawyer file you claim for you.
+I suggest you read my book - Win Your Defense Base Act Case before you talk to the insurance adjuster, sign any forms or even hire the wrong lawyer.

 You need medical treatment in order to get better.
 Under the DBA you are entitled to medical treatment.
 However, as a practical matter the DBA insurance company is probably going to deny your claim and refuse to provide medical treatment.